A General Framework for Enhancing Sparsity of Generalized Polynomial Chaos Expansions: Abstract

 \section{Abstract}

-Compressive sensing has become a powerful addition to uncertainty quantification when only limited data is available.
-In this paper we provide a general framework to enhance the sparsity of the representation of uncertainty in the form of generalized polynomial chaos expansion.
-We use alternating direction method to identify new sets of random variables through iterative rotations such that the new representation of the uncertainty is sparser.
-Consequently, we increases both the efficiency and accuracy of the compressive sensing-based uncertainty quantification method.
-We demonstrate that the previously developed iterative method to enhance the sparsity of Hermite polynomial expansion is a special case of this general framework.
-Moreover, we use Legendre and Chebyshev polynomials expansions to demonstrate the effectiveness of this method with applications in solving stochastic partial differential equations and high-dimensional ($\mathcal{O}(100)$) problems.
+{ Compressive sensing has become a powerful addition to uncertainty quantification when only limited data are available.
+In this paper, we provide a general framework to enhance the sparsity of the representation of uncertainty in the form of generalized polynomial chaos expansion.
+We use an alternating direction method to identify new sets of random variables through iterative rotations so the new representation of the uncertainty is sparser.
+Consequently, we increase both the efficiency and accuracy of the compressive-sensing-based uncertainty quantification method.
+We demonstrate that the previously developed rotation-based methods \cite{LeiYZLB15,YangLBL16} to enhance the sparsity of Hermite polynomial expansion is a special case of this general framework.
+Moreover, we use Legendre and Chebyshev polynomial expansions to demonstrate the effectiveness of this method with applications in solving stochastic partial differential equations and high-dimensional ($\mathcal{O}(100)$) problems.